-82. Enzymatic catalysis: chemical nature and basic properties of enzymes; features of the structure of the active center of the enzyme; catalytic and substrate specificity of enzymes; main stages and mechanisms of enzymatic catalysis; classification and nomenclature of enzymes; brief description of enzyme classes; determination of enzyme activity; units of enzyme activity.

-83. Cofactors and coenzymes: structure of complex enzymes (concepts of apoenzyme, cofactor, holoenzyme); role of apoenzymes and cofactors in biocatalysis; vitamins as precursors in coenzyme biosynthesis; vitamins: definition, classification (water-soluble, fat-soluble, vitamin-like compounds) and their functions.

-84. General pathway of catabolism: oxidative decarboxylation of pyruvate; tricarboxylic acid cycle (localization in the cell, enzymatic reactions, regulation, energy balance of the cycle, importance in metabolism); organization of the mitochondrial respiratory chain, mechanism of coupling of oxidation and phosphorylation.

-85. Carbohydrate metabolism and its regulation: anaerobic and aerobic breakdown of glucose (stages, regulatory reactions, substrate phosphorylation reactions, energy balance, biological role); glucose biosynthesis - gluconeogenesis - (substrates, "bypass stages", biological role); glycogen biosynthesis and breakdown (stages, regulatory enzymes, hormonal regulation of processes, biological role).

-86. Lipid metabolism and its regulation: $\beta$ -oxidation of fatty acids (activation of fatty acids, role of carnitine in the transport of fatty acids into mitochondria, main stages, energy balance); biosynthesis of higher saturated fatty acids on the example of palmitate (sources of acetyl groups, transfer of acetyl groups from mitochondria to cytoplasm, formation of malonyl-CoA, main stages catalyzed by fatty acid synthase, sources of NADPH, regulation).

-87. Intracellular metabolism of amino acids: reactions of transamination of amino acids and their biological significance; direct and indirect deamination of free L-amino acids in tissues; glutamate dehydrogenase and its role in amino acid metabolism; reactions of decarboxylation of L-amino acids and physiological significance of products formed in these reactions.

-88. Molecular mechanisms of transmission and realization of genetic information: DNA replication in prokaryotic cells (mechanism, stages, replicative fork, main enzymes and proteins involved in replication); transcription in bacterial cells (structure of gene promoters, RNA polymerase, main stages of RNA synthesis, $\rho$ -dependent and $\rho$ -independent termination); Protein biosynthesis - translation - (genetic code and its properties, components of the ribosomal protein synthesizing system, transporting tRNAs and amino acid activation, main stages of translation).
+- 102. Enzymatic catalysis: chemical nature and basic properties of enzymes; features of the structure of the active centre of the enzyme; catalytic and substrate specificity of enzymes; main stages and mechanisms of enzymatic catalysis; classification and nomenclature of enzymes; brief description of enzyme classes; determination of enzyme activity; units of enzyme activity. - 103.
+Cofactors and coenzymes: structure of complex enzymes (concepts of apoenzyme, cofactor, holoenzyme); role of apoenzymes and cofactors in biocatalysis; vitamins as precursors in coenzyme biosynthesis; vitamins: definition, classification (water-soluble, fat-soluble, vitamin-like compounds) and their functions. - 104.
+General pathway of catabolism: oxidative decarboxylation of pyruvate; tricarboxylic acid cycle (localisation in the cell, enzymatic reactions, regulation, energy balance of the cycle, importance in metabolism); organisation of the mitochondrial respiratory chain, mechanism of coupling of oxidation and phosphorylation. - 105.
+Carbohydrate metabolism and its regulation: anaerobic and aerobic breakdown of glucose (stages, regulatory reactions, substrate phosphorylation reactions, energy balance, biological role); glucose biosynthesis gluconeogenesis (substrates, "bypass stages", biological role); glycogen biosynthesis and breakdown (stages, regulatory enzymes, hormonal regulation of processes, biological role). - 106.
+Lipid metabolism and its regulation: β-oxidation of fatty acids (activation of fatty acids, role of carnitine in the transport of fatty acids to mitochondria, main stages, energy balance); biosynthesis of higher saturated fatty acids on the example of palmitate (sources of acetyl groups, transfer of acetyl groups from mitochondria to cytoplasm, formation of malonyl-CoA, main stages catalysed by fatty acid synthase, sources of NADPH, regulation). - 107.
+Intracellular metabolism of amino acids: reactions of transamination of amino acids and their biological significance; direct and indirect deamination of free L-amino acids in tissues; glutamate dehydrogenase and its role in amino acid metabolism; reactions of decarboxylation of L-amino acids and physiological significance of products formed in these reactions. - 108.
+Molecular mechanisms of transmission and implementation of genetic information: DNA replication in prokaryotic cells (mechanism, stages, replicative fork, main enzymes and proteins involved in replication); transcription in bacterial cells (structure of gene promoters, RNA polymerase, main stages of RNA synthesis, ρ-dependent and ρ-independent termination); Protein biosynthesis translation (genetic code and its properties, components of the ribosomal protein synthesis system, transport tRNAs and amino acid activation, main stages of translation).

-89. Basic systems of metabolic regulation and intercellular communication: systems of metabolic regulation; interaction of the nervous and endocrine systems of the body; general characteristics of hormones and approaches to their classification; hormone receptors; role of hormones in the regulation of metabolism and functions.

-1. Nelson D.L., Cox M.M., Lehninger Principles of biochemistry: W.H.
-Freeman and Company, 2012. - 1119 p.
+- 109. Basic systems of metabolic regulation and intercellular communication: systems of metabolic regulation; interaction of the nervous and endocrine systems of the body; general characteristics of hormones and approaches to their classification; hormone receptors; role of hormones in the regulation of metabolism and functions. - 1.
+Nelson D.L., Cox M.M., Lehninger Principles of biochemistry: W.H.
+Freeman and Company, 2012.
+1119 p.

-XI.
+XII.
 MOLECULAR BIOLOGY